A scrambler bike designed and transformed by Tamarit Motorcycles.

 The Husky project, as you probably have read, had the peculiarity of the client living thousands of kilometers away, at the Canary Islands, therefore the showcase was never held due obvious reasons.

 We would have been really glad to be with Rafael at the moment of the unveiling and to see the big smile that always takes shape at our client’s faces.

 The exhaust system clearly needs a separate mention because it’s also one of the elements that truly pops out once you see the motorcycle for the first time.
 Provided by the well known italian masters ZARD, the exhausts from the Gold line definitely fits as a perfect scrambler adition for the project.
 Moreover, another imported parts that would be included on the project are the Shock Absorbers from the brand YSS, the cross handlebar from the brand Renthal and obviously, the tyres to be included on the project are none others but the Continental TCK80, the most obvious choice for a motorcycle with these features.

 The parts from the Tamarit catalogue also included on the Husky project are the front fender “Grand Bastard” and the “Hummer” sump guard, always featured on these kind of projects.
-The motorcycle was completed with minor elements such as the alluminum footrests and the stainless steel, which were a great adition to the rear part.
+The Triumph bike was completed with minor elements such as the alluminum footrests and the stainless steel, which were a great adition to the rear part.

 Speaking about great aditions, it’s the front fairing the one that clearly stole the show.
 We could adapt a classic cross front fairing on cased on the headlight with the grill as well, fairing which has already been comented about since the motorcycle was released with several sneak peeks on the social media.